 Many of the tourist destinations in San Francisco are also shopping attractions for locals.
 Every corner holds a store of some sort, and unless they’re stalked with electronics or toys, your kids won’t be too pleased.
 This is why Golden Gate Park makes for a nice change of scenery.
 Spring is the best time to let your kids explore the California Academy of Sciences (at the start of the Park).
 You’ll find all sorts of interesting things here such as the Morrison Planetarium, Steinhart Aquarium, and the Rainforests exhibit.

 Continue to the Fine Arts Museum right across the street and then onto the oldest Japanese Tea garden in the States (picture above).
-Once you're done exploring, jump into a car to witness Spreckels Lake or Stow Lake, and then the elaborate carousel beside the children's playground.
+Once you’re done the exploring, jump into a car to witness Spreckels Lake or Stow Lake, and then the elaborate carousel beside the children’s playground.

 Golden Gate Bridge

 People automatically think “Golden Gate Bridge” when they think “San Francisco”.
 No trip to the city is complete without a visit to the grand orange structure standing tall, symbolizing everything that is San Francisco.
 The 1.7 mile walk across towards Marin County is a perfect family journey.
 If that’s a bit too long, then you can always enjoy the views walking partway, taking photos and then return back.